volatile-torpedo/WinWorkspace/README.md

 <h1 align="center">
-Hydrator
+setu.p.reset
 </h1>

 <h2 align="center">
-  Install tools into a Windows Dev/Jump box quickly and consistently
+  Install tools into a Windows Dev/Jump box quickly and consistently!
 </h2>

 ###

-App Hydrator - install your apps and tools on your disposable Windows systems easily.
+setu.p.reset - install your apps and tools on your disposable Windows systems easily.

-Why do you want this?
+### Why do you want this?
 Read the [Use Cases](#use-cases) section for more.

+### Why is this project so horribly named?!?
+This is actually the third iteration of the name, and it gets worse each time it's updated.
+This project was once called **SpringBox**, then **Utility-Hydrator**, then **Go-Flood-Yourself**, and now sticking with **setu.p.reset** only because it uses the period characters.

+Who knows?
+Maybe the next set of project names would be made up emojis and unprintable characters.

 <!-- ![SpringBox](.images/SpringBox-cover.png "SpringBox") -->
 ![Alt text](.images/hydrator_small.jpeg)